Raggare

-While the raggare movement has its roots in late 1950s youth counterculture, today it is associated mainly with middle-aged men who enjoy meeting and showing off their retro American cars.
-However, the subculture retains its rural and small-town roots as well as its blue collar and low brow feel.
-The original phenomenon unleashed moral panic but the contemporary raggare subculture tends to be met with amusement or mild disapproval by mainstream society.
+Originating in the late 1950s youth counterculture, the raggare movement today is primarily associated with middle-aged men who take pleasure in gathering and displaying their vintage American cars.
+The subculture maintains its rural and small-town roots, as well as its blue-collar and down-to-earth vibe.
+While the original phenomenon once incited moral panic, contemporary raggare subculture is more likely to elicit amusement or mild disapproval from mainstream society.

 Description

 Influences

 The Raggare subculture's influences are American popular culture of the 1950s, such as the movies Rebel Without a Cause with James Dean, and American Graffiti.

 Cars

 Cars are an important part of the subculture, especially V8-powered cars and other large cars from the United States.
 Statistically, the most common raggare car (raggarbil) is the 1960s Pontiac Bonneville.
 They are plentiful, classic, relatively cheap, and have a huge backseat so the Raggare can pile in all of their friends.
 Raggare have been described as closely related to the hot rod culture, but while hotrodders in the US have to do extensive modifications to their cars to stand out, raggare can use stock US cars and still stand out compared to the more sober Swedish cars.
 Some raggare also drive European cars from the 1950s, 1960s and the 1970s.

 According to an estimate by one Swedish car restorer, there are more restored 1950s American cars in Sweden than in the entire United States and although only two 1958 Cadillac convertibles were sold in Sweden there are now 200 of them in Sweden.
 Between 4000 and 5000 classic US cars were at one point imported to Sweden each year.

 The latest generation of raggare, the so-called pilsnerraggare such as the club Mattsvart who was the subject of the 2019 documentary "Raggarjävlar" ("Greaser scum") do not show much interest in restoring vintage cars, instead opting for driving around in trashed old US cars, drinking alcohol and playing loud music, not necessarily the rockabilly and classic rock traditionally preferred by raggare.